Series / The Tester

 as a "Production Associate"

 on an as-yet unannounced Sony blockbuster as well as a Ford Focus.
-The first season launched in North America on February 18, 2010 and new episodes were released weekly until the finale aired on April 8, 2010.
+The series launched in North America on February 18, 2010 until its third and final season in April 3, 2012.

 - Artifact Title: As of season 3, it was realized that a minimum-wage job sitting in an uncomfortable chair playing the same level for hours on end wouldn't cut it any more as the main prize, so they added the extremely vague honor of "Production Associate" at Santa Monica Studios, which greatly overshadows the tester position.
 Regardless, some of the contestants still interview with their potential employers, and it's not obvious that they have any of the qualities that someone working in game industry usually has, such as artistic talent, experience with the game design process, or basic technical knowledge of how a video game is made.